-611 DFI: The DFI relates to dry façade in LSF buildings is shown in Figure 8.
-Two unbearable 612 problems relating to dry facades were extracted from expert's suggestions.
-The first which has 613 low importance is occurred in striking some heavy things like stone to dry facades (right panel
+DFI: The DFI relates to dry façade in LSF buildings is shown in Figure 8.
+Two unbearable problems relating to dry facades were extracted from expert's suggestions.
+The first which has low importance is occurred in striking some heavy things like stone to dry facades (right panel in Figure 8) but the second risk that also has high probability in Zeynalian, Trigunarsyah, and Ronagh (2013) means that the dry façade destructs during the time because of bad construction or insulation (left panel in Figure 8) because of penetration of rain water into the building facades.

-- 614 in figure 8) but the second risk that also has high probability in Zeynalian, et al. (2013) means - 615 that the dry façade destructs during the time because of bad construction or insulation (left - 616 panel in Figure 8) because of penetration of rain water into the building facades. - 617 - Figure 8.
-Dry facades problems in LSF system: right panel: striking some heavy things to dry facades.
-Left panel: bad performance of construction or insulation - 620
+A solution for that is to use movable roof for the purpose of prevention against raining.
+Of course this is too expensive, and using of insulated material such as sarking materials (Barnard 2011) can be more feasible.
+Other remedies suggested by Soares et al. (2017) are using two membrane layers and using external wind-tightness layer for avoiding moisture.
+Yu (2016) opined that failure in workmanship of facades caused this risk.

-621 A solution for that is to use movable roof for the purpose of preventing against raining.
-Of 622 course this is too expensive, and using of insulated material such as sarking materials (Barnard, 623 2011) can be more feasible.
-Other remedies suggested by Soares, et al. (2017) are using two 624 membrane layers and using external wind-tightness layer for avoiding moisture.
-Yu (2016) 625 opined that failure in workmanship of facades caused this risk.
-They proposed offsite 626 construction and prefabrication as a transferring strategy.
-Also, a feasible and optimized 627 solution called white cement facades, discussed in validation section, was suggested by one 628 expert.
+They proposed offsite construction and prefabrication as a transferring strategy.
+Also, a feasible and optimized solution called white cement facades, discussed in validation section, was suggested by one expert.

-629 IWO: Among all risks related to LSF system identified in the current research, IWO is the one 630 with higher priority.
+IWO: Among all risks related to LSF system identified in the current research, IWO is the one with higher priority.
 Most of individuals interviewed have declared that the most important problem of dry-wall systems is the impossibility of installing heavy objects on the walls.
-As 631 632 shown in Figure 9, there are many solutions to this issue including use ribbed plastic anchor, 633 self-drilling anchor, toggle bolts, molly bolts and marking the place of studs on walls or finding 634 the studs placement.
-In addition, walls with double boards have more capacity for installing 635 heavier objects (Veljkovic and Johansson, 2006).
-LSK (2007) has also suggested some useful 636 guidance about screw, pin, clinch and rivet in LSF walls.
+As shown in Figure 9, there are many solutions to this issue including use ribbed plastic anchor, self-drilling anchor, toggle bolts, molly bolts and marking the place of studs on walls or finding the studs placement.
+In addition, walls with double boards have more capacity for installing heavier objects (Veljkovic and Johansson 2006).
+LSK (2007) has also suggested some useful guidance about screw, pin, clinch and rivet in LSF walls.